Rethinking the finance committee

 Jeanne Bell of CompassPoint made the point that our current construction of nonprofit board committees focused narrowly on management tasks often frustrates deeper board engagement with the really strategic issues of the organization.

 In particular she singled out the Finance Committee as one in need of a strategic overhaul because of the critical need to join thinking about impact and financial sustainability.
+For those who still need financial assistance, contact the professionals from credit union for help.

 I am so with you Jeanne.